 Primary Source: Photograph

-Clarence Darrow, well known lawyer, came to Dayton to speak up for John Scopes and the teaching of science.
+Clarence Darrow, a well known lawyer, came to Dayton to speak up for John Scopes and the teaching of science.
 The idea of religious leaders being able to decide what could and could not be taught in schools made him angry.

 The American Civil Liberties Union (ACLU) thought these laws limited the freedom of speech and led the defense of people who believed in evolution.
 It offered to pay for the lawyer for any Tennessee teacher willing to fight the law in court.
 That man turned out to be John Scopes, a science teacher and football coach in Dayton, Tennessee.
 In the spring of 1925, he walked into his classroom and read, from Hunter’s Civic Biology, part of a chapter on the evolution of people and Darwin’s theory of natural selection.
 His arrest soon followed, and a trial date was set.